 - 1. The participating robot dragon boats may not take part in any other competitions. - 2.
 Robot dragon boats that had taken part in the last year's Appearance Design Competition are not allowed to take part in this year's Appearance Design Competition. - 3.
 The robot dragon boat including its peripheral decorations cannot exceed 850mm X 300mm X 230mm (the length, width and height dimensions may be interchanged). - 4.
-The robot dragon boat is powered by the Hand Held Hand Generator and must be able to move all the paddles. - 5.
+The robot dragon boat is powered by 2 pieces 1.5V AA batteries provided by the Organizer and must be able to move all the paddles. - 5.
 The contesting student may submit an A4 size introduction on the design concept and features (annex 1) in the specified format.
 However, the contents must not reflect or imply in any way the name of contestant or school.
 No presentation is required on the day.
 Failure to comply may lead to disqualification of the item.